If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 If you're looking to buy a home in North Carolina, it pays to look for the best mortgage rates available.
 Shopping around with mortgage lenders will give you an idea of rates you might qualify for.
 Keep in mind that the higher your credit score, the more likely you are to lock in a competitive rate.
-Here are some of today's mortgage rates in North Carolina.

 North Carolina offers a great mix of Southern charm and bustling cities.
 Here are some affordable places you may want to call home.

 About 30 minutes east of Winston-Salem sits Greensboro, a city known for its walkable downtown and active nightlife.
-The median home value in Greensboro is $152,900, well below the median statewide.
+The median home value in Greensboro is $156,300, well below the median statewide.
 And the average property tax rate in Guilford County, where Greensboro is located, is 0.97% of a home's assessed value, a touch high on a statewide level.

 About 20 minutes southwest of Greensboro, High Point is another affordable city worth exploring.
 With its highly rated school system, it's home to families as well as young professionals.
-The median home value in High Point is $147,500, while the average property tax rate in Guilford County is 0.97%.
+The median home value in High Point is $151,900, while the average property tax rate in Guilford County is 0.97%.

 North Carolina is loaded with home-buying opportunities, even if you're on a tight budget.
 It also helps to work on boosting your credit score before you apply for a mortgage.
 The higher that number, the greater your chances of locking in a competitive rate that makes your home more affordable over the long haul.
-Check out our mortgage calculator to help you estimate your monthly payment, including principal, interest, insurance, taxes, and PMI.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.